-Because our business is transaction oriented, we rely on investment sales and financing professionals to continually develop leads, identify properties to sell and finance, market those properties and close the sale timely to generate a consistent flow of revenue.
+Because our business is transaction oriented, we rely on investment sales and financing professionals to continually develop leads, identify properties to sell and finance, market those properties and close the sale or financing in a timely manner to generate a consistent flow of revenue.
 While our sales volume is impacted by seasonality factors, the timing of closings is also dependent on many market and personal factors unique to a particular client or transaction, particularly clients transacting in the \$1 million to \$10 million private client market.
 These factors can cause transactions to be accelerated or delayed beyond our control.
-Further, commission rates earned are generally inversely related to the value of the property sold.
-As a result of our expansion into the middle and larger transaction markets, we have seen our overall commission rates fluctuate from period-to-period as a result of changes in the relative mix of the number and volume of investment sales transactions closed in the middle and larger transaction markets as compared to the \$1 million to \$10 million private client market.
+Further, commission rates earned are generally inversely related to the value of the property sold or financed.
+As we have expanded our business into the middle and larger transaction markets, we have seen our overall commission rates fluctuate from period-to-period as a result of changes in the relative mix of the number and volume of investment sales transactions closed in the middle and larger transaction markets as compared to the \$1 million to \$10 million private client market.
 These factors may result in period-to-period variations in our revenue that differ from historical patterns.